OlaoluwaM/coding-prob-patterns/patterns/two-pointer/trapping-rain-water/README.md

 3. **How are the pointers arranged?**: Opposite sides, moving at the same speed

+4. **Why do we need to get the maximum boundary heights for any height in `heights`?**:
+   Since we are tasked with finding the largest amount of water that can be trapped, it is obvious that we would need to seek out the largest boundary for each side in the
+   algorithm: a `leftMax` and a `rightMax`.
+By maximizing the heights of the boundaries, we ensure that the amount of water trapped within is equally as large

+5. Since we are searching for the maximum boundaries, we always move the pointer away from the smaller boundary.
+Moreover, since the smaller boundary in this case is equivalent to `Math.min(leftHeight, rightHeight)`, so we won't need to include the other boundary in our calculation of the maximum water trappable for that iteration. **The taller the boundaries, the greater the amount of water trapped within**

+6. For any given height we need to find the maximum boundary on both sides

 ### Approaches

 There exists multiple ways to implement a solution for this problem, but the most